avershave/message_app/README.md

 - The front end is React.
 I did not use Redux to make sure the application is simple.
 - The all of the styling is Bootstrap.
 Again, to keep the application simple.
 - The front end also uses a token that is stored in the client.
+- Use command npm install then npm start to run the React app.

 ## Backend: Quick Overview